jjanelee97/react-native-workshop/README.md

   />
 </View>
 ```

+🚀 ALSO, make sure to import VideoList!
+We're using VideoList now, so we gotta make sure to import it:

+`import VideoList from './videoList'`

 Ah darn, one other thing.
 We need to actually have a reference to the API, right?
 This next part should (hopefully) look super familiar.